-Look Out For Behavioral Changes
+6. Look Out For Behavioral Changes

 While cats are known for their quirky, sometimes unpredictable behavior, some behavior changes can be symptoms of underlying problems.
 If your kitty begins to eat or drink less or more, starts hiding more, stops jumping on things, grooms significantly more or less, or begins to exhibit any other unusual change in behavior, you should call your veterinarian.

 One sign of illness that’s often misunderstood is going outside of their litter box.
 Sometimes their behavior is easily resolved.
 Old litter boxes start to absorb smells (even if you clean them regularly), so it could be that kitty is just looking for a cleaner place to do her business.
 Or it may be that switching to a larger box or one that’s not covered will do the trick.
 When issues with the litter box itself are the root of the problem, a new litter box will frequently resolve the issue.

 Sometimes, though, accidents can be an early warning sign of health issues that need to be addressed.
 It is one of the tell-tale cat diabetes symptoms, as well as one of the more common cat UTI symptoms.
 It can also be an indicator of kidney disease.
-If your previously-meticulous litter box user suddenly starts going in other places, you should check with your veterinarian to rule out serious medical issues.
+If your previously meticulous litter box user suddenly starts going in other places, you should check with your veterinarian to rule out serious medical issues.

 While you’re waiting for your visit, you might want to try a home test kit like this one.
 It can detect signs of diabetes, kidney failure, cat UTI, or blood in your cat’s urine.
 The test results can give you valuable information to share with your cat’s veterinarian.